Diary of Robert Russell Walker, 1941-1945 - Part 6

 Light back on 1 July 42.
 Men walking about collecting grass & K.Kong for stews

-Runner being sent away.
+Rubber being sent away.

-Cars and Trucks being stacked in Chinese High School
+Cars and trucks being stacked in Chinese High School

 Chinaman's head at Bukit Timah Village